Linguistic homeland: Japonic

+Koreanic

 All modern Koreanic varieties are descended from the language of Unified Silla, which ruled the southern two-thirds of the Korean peninsula between the 7th and 10th centuries.
 Evidence for the earlier linguistic history of the peninsula is extremely sparse.
 The orthodox view among Korean social historians is that the Korean people migrated to the peninsula from the north, but no archaeological evidence of such a migration has been found.